IvTrendafilov/Old-Game-Console-Raspberry-Pi/docs/Sprint Retrospective Report 1.md

 We believe it was Stefan Ilich because he was the presenter and he helped with creating the presentation.

 ## *Q7:*  Would you like to specify any other priority detail(s)/points which could be useful for the development of your product (if any)?
+We consider using the MoSCoW priority system and our must objectives will be creating an user-friendly interface, with at least 1 properly working game.
+Also testing is something, which we do not want to miss, since this is how we can understand, if a function is working properly as expected.
+Priorities, outside developing the products, are doing regular meetings(beside the scrum ones) and most importantly helping each other, whenever one needs help.